-These videos provide valuable information related to chronic wasting disease, including 2019 season and carcass movement restriction information; instructions on how to collect lymph nodes for voluntary testing outside of surveillance areas or use a self-service sampling station, and demonstrations of how to quarter or cape your deer for legal importation into Minnesota or meet carcass movement restrictions if you have not received a "not detected" test result.
+These videos provide valuable information related to chronic wasting disease, instructions on how to collect lymph nodes for voluntary testing outside of surveillance areas or use a self-service sampling station, and demonstrations of how to quarter or cape your deer for legal importation into Minnesota or meet carcass movement restrictions if you have not received a "not detected" test result.

 How to use a self-service sampling station

-Learn what to expect and how to use a self-service sampling station to provide a sample for mandatory CWD testing.
+Learn what to expect and how to use a self-service sampling station to provide a sample for voluntary CWD testing.

 How to quarter a deer